 After harvest, in December 2019 and January 2020, we sampled and tested the groundnuts to determine aflatoxin levels for farmers in the sample.
 Some farmers delivered groundnuts for sale to the cooperative, and for these farmers we collected a sample from the groundnuts delivered for sale.
 However, market conditions meant buyers outside the cooperative were often paying farmers higher prices, so many farmers elected to sell their groundnuts elsewhere and simply reimburse the cooperative in cash to cover their credit.
 For these farmers, we worked with village section presidents and agents from the cooperative to collect samples.
 Despite offering farmers a significant premium for a sample sufficient to measure aflatoxin levels, we were ultimately only able to test 83% of farmers.
 Some attrition at this stage was due to crop failure, whereas others reported selling their entire crop before we tried to collect a sample.
-To test the level of aflatoxin, we conducted lateral flow tests using a Neogen Raptor reader and standard sampling and testing procedures used by IITA for all Aflasafe development activities.
+To test the level of aflatoxin, we conducted lateral flow tests using a Neogen Raptor reader and standard sampling and testing procedures used by IITA for all farmers as a single package of 10kg.
+Given the highly limited supply of Aflasafe in Senegal in the year of our study, farmers could not have sourced an additional quantity from other sources.